millarda/millarda.github.io/essays/KeepingCodeReadable.md

 ---
 layout: essay
 type: essay
-title: Asking the Right Questions
+title: Keeping Code Readable
 # All dates must be YYYY-MM-DD format!
-date: 2019-01-24
+date: 2019-02-07
 labels:
-  - Learning
+  - Professionalism
   - Etiquette
+  - Standards
 ---
 <h2>Keeping Code Readable</h2>
 Coding readability is something that I have found a couple different opinions on.
 Some people don't care at all about coding standards or readability and simply focus on function.
 Others may go out of their way to ensure their code is unreadable by anyone to ensure their job security.
 Some heavily value coding standards as it allows for efficient collaboration as well as allowing future edits to the work to be as efficient as possible.